• Skip to main content

 by Kelly 12 Comments

-The Heart Scarf is my free project for the year of 2021.
+The Heart Scarf is my free rigid heddle weaving project for the year of 2021.
 Let me give you a little bit of background as to why I’m doing this and how I came about designing this project.

-Last year, when the pandemic hit, I released the Wash Your Hands Towels project, which was a hugely popular project.
+When the pandemic of 2020 hit, I released the Wash Your Hands Towels project, which was a hugely popular project.
 I know that all of you appreciated so much, having something concrete, beautiful and creative to be able to fix your minds on in a time where there was such uncertainty.

 I loved doing that project so much for you that I wanted to do something similar this year.
 And something that has really been on my heart and in my mind for most of this year in particular, is that I know there are so many people out there that as a result of everything that’s been happening in the world are chronically lonely.